-(a) Jurisdiction. - The Board is authorized to grant stays as a matter of discretion, but only for matters within the Board's jurisdiction.
+(a) Jurisdiction. - The Board is authorized to grant and reconsider stays as a matter of discretion, but only for matters within the Board's jurisdiction.
 See Chapter 1.4 (Jurisdiction and Authority).
 The Board entertains stays only when an appeal, a motion to reopen, or a motion to reconsider is pending before the Board.

 (b) Motion required. - A request for a discretionary stay of removal, deportation, or exclusion should be made in the form of a written motion.
 See Chapter 6.4 (Procedure for Requesting a Discretionary Stay).
 When circumstances require immediate attention from the Board, the Board may, at its discretion, entertain a telephonic stay request.
 See Chapter 6.4(d)(i) (Emergency).
+The parties must contact the Emergency Stay Unit (ESU), not the Clerk's Office, if a request pertaining to a stay request requires immediate attention.
+See Appendix B (Directory).
 Motions requesting a discretionary stay are not automatically granted.